bekencorp/bk_dashcam/docs/bk7258/en/projects/scooter/index.rst

 Use the following two commands to test::

-    Step 1: Enter the command to load the SD card.
-The command is "fatfstest M 1".
+    Step 1: Enter the command to mount the SD card.
+The command is "vfs mount fatfs /".
+    Step 2: Enter the command to scan all files on the SD card.
+The command is "vfs scan /".
-    Step 2: Enter the command to read the file directory on the SD card.
-The command is "fatfstest S 1".
+    Step 3: Enter the command to unmount the file directory on the SD card.
+The command is "vfs umount /".

 If no "fail" logs appear and the file names on the SD card are displayed, it indicates the SD card is readable.